Tusamarco/proxy_sql_tools/readme.md

 Another important differentiation for this check is that it use special HGs for maintenance, all in range of 9000.
 So if a node belong to HG 10 and the check needs to put it in maintenance mode, the node will be moved to HG 9010.
 Once all is normal again, the Node will be put back on his original HG.

+The special group of 8000 is instead used for __configuration__, this is it you will need to insert the 8XXXX referring to your WRITER HG and READER HG as the configuration the script needs to refer to.

 This check does NOT modify any state of the Nodes.
 Meaning It will NOT modify any variables or settings in the original node.
 It will ONLY change states in ProxySQL.